zac-heisey/murray-lampert/room-additions-solana-beach.md

 permalink: "/room-additions-solana-beach"
 layout: default
 section_id: room-additions
 featured-image:
 excerpt: Room additions in Solana Beach, San Diego by Murray Lampert Design, Build, Remodel.
 Solana Beach home addition experts since 1975.
 Visit Murray Lampert today!
 ---

 Solana is a cozy beach town that boasts a vast coastline of about 1.7 miles perfect for surfing and swimming.
 Local enjoy strolling down [Cedros Avenue](http://www.cedrosavenue.com/), grabbing a beer at [Culture Brewing](https://culturebrewingco.com/solana-beach/), or watching the sunset at the Fletcher Cove, an award-winning park.
 This town is also a great destination for those who enjoy golfing, hiking, as well as shopping.

 Life is good in Solana Beach, so it comes as no surprise that Solana Beach residents are willing to invest in their property for the long-term.
 When it comes to making the most of your existing house, adding more space is one of the best options.
 The additional space can serve a variety of purposes, and even add to your home’s value.
-When the time comes to break ground on your home addition in Solana Beach, turn to [Murray Lampert Design, Build, Remodel](/).
+When the time comes to break ground on your new home office, room addition, or [kitchen remodel in Solana Beach](/kitchen-remodeling-solana-beach), turn to [Murray Lampert Design, Build, Remodel](/).

 ![image of Fletcher Cove beach in Solana Beach](http://www.rcrealtysd.com/wp-content/uploads/Solana-Beach-Real-Estate.jpg "Fletcher Cove in Solana Beach")